-There’s much more background on the intrigue surrounding the family who built the Old Castle on the hill.
+There’s much more background on the intrigue surrounding the family who built Celje Castle on the hill.
 Their skulls are on display in glass cases.
 It’s a creepy tribute to a dynasty that accumulated wealth and power through the heroic deeds of the men and the strategic marriages of the women into the ruling families of Poland, Bosnia and Serbia.
-Barbara of Celje married the Holy Roman Emperor, Sigismund of Luxemburg, King of Hungary and Bohemia.
+Barbara of Celje married the Holy Roman Emperor, Sigismund of Luxembourg, King of Hungary and Bohemia.
 The Counts of Celje successfully fought the Hapsburgs but made a lot of enemies.
 Hungarian rivals assassinated the last count in 1456.
 Without an heir, the dynasty died out to the cry of “Counts of Celje, today and never again!”
 The three stars of their crest can still be seen on the Slovenian flag.

 A Splendid Ceiling and More of Celje’s Dark History

-Choices were limited on a Sunday afternoon, but we had a delicious Italian meal at Pizzeria Koper, which is attached to the #1 ranked hotel in Celje.
+Choices were limited on a Sunday afternoon, but we had a delicious Italian meal at Spageterija in Pizzeria Koper, which is attached to the #1 ranked hotel in Celje.
 We washed down our salads and pizza with frosty mugs of Laško beer, brewed in a neighboring town.
-Our friends at Let’s Go Slovenia also recommend a fine Slovenian Inn called Pri Kmetec on the hill near the Old Castle for more elegant, traditional dining.
+Our friends at Let’s Go Slovenia also recommend a fine Slovenian Inn called Pri Kmetec on the hill near the Old Castle for more elegant, traditional Slovenian dining.

 Terry’s Travel Tips